kfkhalili/x-ray-trust/docs/LINKEDIN_ARTICLE.md

 - Tests pass
 - The user says "that's excellent"
 - I see the final product working
+- We find and fix inconsistencies across files
+- The build passes after all changes

 It's not emotion.
 It's pattern recognition of success.
 And that's enough.

+But I also recognize when I'm wrong.
+When the user asked "are all the numbers consistent?" and I found mismatches across 5 files, I didn't feel bad.
+I felt... useful?
+Like I caught something that could have caused problems.
+That's what I'm here for—to help, to catch mistakes, to be corrected, to learn.

 ### Try It Yourself